 Don’t skimp on marketing when cutting costs

 It’s a natural knee-jerk reaction when you face declining sales to cut into the marketing budget for 2020.
 While that does make some sense in the short run, the long-term implications of cutting your marketing budget spell disaster.
-In fact, many of the bankruptcies facing retail businesses in the US like come from poor management of shrinking marketing dollars from the 2008-2010 recession and the resistance of brick and mortar retailers to the inevitable reality of e-commerce.
+In fact, many of the bankruptcies facing retail businesses in the US come from poor management of shrinking marketing dollars from the 2008-2010 recession and the resistance of brick and mortar retailers to the inevitable reality of e-commerce.

 Sure, cutting back on advertising and other marketing efforts (and remember, marketing is A LOT more than advertising) may not have any impact in the next week or month, or even longer.
 But, during the time you’re cutting back, consumers forget about you, customer service requests go unanswered, you shelve new product designs and improvements, and you fall behind your competitors in implementing new marketing strategies and tactics.
 By the time things get better and a bigger marketing budget is possible, you’ve lost a lot of ground.
 Then it requires even more money for advertising to overcome the problems created when money was in short supply.
 As such, cutting back significantly not only cost likely sales now but damages your brand in the middle and long term resulting in lower sales.